survivejs/react-book/manuscript/04_webpack_and_react.md

 W> Avoid rendering directly to `document.body`.
 This can cause strange problems with relying on it.
 Instead give React a little sandbox of its own.

-## Setting Up Webpack and Babel
+## Babel

 ![Babel](images/babel.png)

-In order to make everything work again, we'll need to tweak our configuration a little.
-In order to deal with ES6 and JSX, we'll use [babel-loader](https://www.npmjs.com/package/babel-loader).
-Babel provides support for the newest JavaScript features and even includes some experimental ones.
-It is possible to develop custom features of your own against its API.
-It also works with JSX making it ideal for our purposes.
+[Babel](https://babeljs.io/) is one of those projects that has made a big impact on the community.
+It allows us to use features from the future of JavaScript.
+It will transform your futuristic code to a format browsers understand.
+Besides providing functionality it allows you to develop your own language features.
+In addition it comes with JSX support.
+That will come in handy here.

+In addition to the standardized ES6 features Babel provides support for certain [experimental features](https://babeljs.io/docs/usage/experimental/) from ES7.
+Some of these might make it to the core language while some might be dropped altogether.
+The language proposals have been categorized within stages.
+Stage 0 is a strawman, stage 1 a proposal, stage 2 draft and so on.

+I would be especially careful with stage 0 as if a stage 0 feature you are depending upon goes away you'll have to rewrite some of your code.
+But in smaller projects that may be worth the risk.
+Babel has stage 2 and higher features enabled by default.
+In our project we'll enable stage 1 to use decorators and property spreading as they will make our code a little tidier.

+T> You can [try out Babel online](https://babeljs.io/repl/) to see what kind of code it generates.

+### Configuring babel-loader

+In order to set up Babel for our project we can use [babel-loader](https://www.npmjs.com/package/babel-loader).
 Install it using `npm i babel-loader --save-dev`.
 In addition add the following loader declaration to the *loaders* section of your configuration:

 **webpack.config.js**